-- Shared Teaching Assistant support within the classroom under specific circumstances. - 1 to 1 Teaching Assistant support within the classroom under specific circumstances. - 1-1 or group support sessions outside of lessons support could include mentoring, organisational skills, study skills, social skills and emotional regulation. - Students have access to a school counsellor - Access to qualified Mental Health First Aiders - Access to ASD lead who has undergone training in order to advise and support students, staff and families of those on the autistic spectrum. - Access to the ASD Hub, pod, ELSA space and SEND area areas created specifically for those with SEND to receive support and/or when dysregulating. - Draw and Talk - ELSA programme

-- New Year 7 students are allocated a peer buddy from Year 8. - Each Year group has access to a Head of Year - Access to a range of subject specific help sessions. - Access to student led subject support services ('The Hub'). - · Access to our low sensory SEND areas - Wellbeing mentors
+- Shared Teaching Assistant support within the classroom under specific circumstances. - 1 to 1 Teaching Assistant support within the classroom under specific circumstances. - 1-1 or group support sessions outside of lessons support could include mentoring, organisational skills, study skills, social skills and emotional regulation. - Students have access to two school counsellors. - Access to ASD lead who has undergone training in order to advise and support students, staff and families of those on the autistic spectrum. - Access to the ASD Hub, pod, ELSA space and SEND area areas created specifically for those with SEND to receivesupport and/or when dysregulating. - Draw and Talk - ELSA programme - New Year 7 students are allocated a peer buddy from Year 8. - Each Year group has access to a Head of Year - Access to a range of subject specific help sessions. - Access to student led subject support services ('The Hub').